Configuring SushiMCP

 argumentsSources specified individually via

 are loaded next.
-If a name matches one from the defaults, the--url
+If a name matches one from the defaults, the--llms-txt-source

 source overrides the default. - 3.